mittalnaman2706/PayNum/README.md

 # PayNum
-Online banking System
+Online Wallet

-Bank Management Website with all new and advanced features to manage the details of Account, Internet Banking, Transactions, Statement and Feedback.
+A Website with all new and advanced features to manage the details of Account, Transactions, Statement and Feedback.
+Similar to paytm

 * Project is in development stage.